 Kinabalu Giant Red Leech Distribution, Habitat, and Ecology

-Most unfortunately, both for it and for those of us who appreciate the wonders of Nature, the Kinabalu Giant Red Leech has an extremely limited range of habitation.
-That’s so restricted, in fact, that this marvel of evolution only appears on a single mountain!
+Most unfortunately, both for it and for those of us who appreciate the wonders of Nature and evolution, the Kinabalu Giant Red Leech posseses an extremely limited range of habitation.
+That’s so restricted, in fact, that this marvel of evolution currently only appears on a single mountain!

-That mountain itself appears in an isolated, and extraordinarily unique part of the region of the globe now known as Asia.
+That amazing geological feature itself appears in an isolated and extraordinarily unique part of the region of the globe now known as Asia.
 Its precise location, however, sits apart from the continent itself.
-That’s due to the fact that its home lies on the incredible island of Borneo.
+That’s due to the fact that its only known home lies on the incredible island of Borneo.

-Even on that isolated and ecologically unique site, this creation of natural evolution survives in a tiny zone of habitation.
+Even on that extremely isolated and ecologically unique site, this creation of natural evolution survives within a tiny zone of habitation.
 It appears only on the similarly-named Mount Kinabalu.
-Evidence further indicates that the remarkable creature never appeared beyond there.
+Evidence further indicates that, historically, the remarkable creature never appeared beyond there.

-Yet even there, it only makes its home in very specific environments.
-The selective species at altitudes ranging between 8,200 – 9,800 ft (2,500 – 3,000 m).
+Yet even in this location, the species only makes its home in very specific environments.
+The selective lifeform lives at altitudes ranging between 8,200 – 9,800 ft (2,500 – 3,000 m).
 It further resides only in fissures in the local rocks that possess a loose collection of damp soil and leaves.

-The astounding Kinabalu Giant Red Leech differs from most of its kindred, though.
+The astounding Kinabalu Giant Red Leech differs from most of its kindred, though, in one specific manner.
 In its case, this difference manifests itself in terms of its diet.
 That holds true because, unlike most of its kindred, it does not feed on the blood of its prey.
 Instead, it feeds carnivorously.

 Even in this, however, it demonstrates an extraordinary degree of specialization.
 It consumes only worms for its nourishment.
-It further feeds almost exclusively on a single species, the Kinabalu Giant Earthworm, which likewise lives only on the same mountain.
+It further feeds almost exclusively on a single species, the Kinabalu Giant Earthworm, which likewise lives only on the same mountain, also limiting its options.

 Bleeding Heart Vine